Mason Shaw: Minnesota Wild

 After being made a qualifying offer by the Wild, Shaw signed a two-year, two-way contract with an average annual value of $750,000 at the NHL level on August 17, 2021.
 Following the signing, the Iowa Wild announced Shaw would again serve as an alternate captain for the team during their 2021–22 season.
 Shaw tallied 14 points through the Wild's first 18 games before receiving his first recall to the NHL on December 5, 2021.
-He subsequently made his NHL debut a few days later, recording two shots on goal in 10:38 of ice time in a 5-2 win over the San Jose Sharks on December 9, 2021.
+He subsequently made his NHL debut a few days later, recording two shots on goal in 10:38 of ice time in a 5–2 win over the San Jose Sharks on December 9, 2021.
 He played in one more game before being returned to the Iowa Wild.
 Upon returning to the AHL, Shaw recorded his first career AHL hat-trick in a 4–3 win over the Manitoba Moose on January 19, 2022.
-He completed his fourth season with the Iowa Wild by being named the recipient of the Professional Hockey Players' Association (PHPA) Player Representative of the Year Award for the 2021-22 season.
+He completed his fourth season with the Iowa Wild by being named the recipient of the Professional Hockey Players' Association (PHPA) Player Representative of the Year Award for the 2021–22 season.

 Following the departure of Kyle Rau and the promotion of Marco Rossi to the Minnesota Wild, Shaw was named team captain of the Iowa Wild for the 2022–23 season.
 He scored one goal and accumulated four penalty minutes through two games as captain before being recalled to the NHL level on October 16.
-He played one game with Minnesota before being re-assigned to the AHL on October 20.
+He played one game with Minnesota before being reassigned to the AHL on October 20.
 Shaw was quickly brought back to the NHL on October 21 and he scored his first NHL goal against the Chicago Blackhawks on October 30.
 He quickly earned praise from coach Dean Evason who complimented Shaw's ability to "get his nose dirty every shift" while playing alongside Connor Dewar and Sam Steel.
 Shaw remained at the NHL level for most of November before being informed he would be a mainstay in the lineup.
 Following a game against the San Jose Sharks, Shaw was suspended for two games and forfeited $8,108.10 for kneeing forward Evgeny Svechnikov during the Wild's win.

 Winnipeg Jets

 On July 3, 2024, Shaw signed as a free agent to a one-year, two-way contract with the Winnipeg Jets.
 On July 3, 2025, Shaw re-signed with Winnipeg for another one-year, two-way contract in the 2025–26 season.
-On October 9th 2025, the Manitoba Moose would name Shaw their 13th captain in franchise history.
+On October 9, 2025, the Manitoba Moose would name Shaw their 13th captain in franchise history.
+He remained within the Jets organization for two seasons, playing exclusively with the Moose.

+Return to Minnesota

+As a free agent at the conclusion of his tenure with the Jets, Shaw opted to return to the Minnesota Wild, signing a one-year, two-way contract for the season on July 1, 2026.